Lemon Layer Cake with Lemon Cream Cheese Buttercream

 - Add the oil, lemon juice, and lemon extract and mix to incorporate.

-- Add the dry ingredients and buttermilk mixture in three additions on medium-low speed, beginning and ending with the dry ingredients.
+- Add the dry ingredients and buttermilk in three additions on medium-low speed, beginning and ending with the dry ingredients.
 Mix only to incorporate.
 Do not overmix!

 - Divide the batter equally between the 3 prepared cake pans.
-Bake for 25 to 30 minutes or until a toothpick inserted into the center of the cakes comes out with slightly moist crumbs on it.
+Bake for 25 to 30 minutes or until a toothpick inserted into the center of each cake comes out with slightly moist crumbs on it.
 Allow cakes to cool for 10 minutes.
 Run a knife around the edges and gently shake each pan to ensure the cake is loose from the pan.
 Invert cake layers onto a wire rack to completely cool.

 LEMON CREAM CHEESE BUTTERCREAM FROSTING